Skip to main content

 How address requirements are used

-The /calculate and /transactions endpoints automatically validate addresses against these country-specific requirements.
-If a required field is missing or incorrectly formatted, the API returns a 400 error with details about the validation failure.
+The /calculate and /transactions endpoints only require country at the schema level for all addresses.
+All other field requirements — including postal_code and state — are determined per-country using the rules returned by this endpoint.
+If a field marked as REQUIRED for a country is missing or incorrectly formatted, the API returns a 400 error with details about the validation failure.
 Querying address requirements ahead of time lets you catch these issues before submitting a request.

 Regional differences